klyderaposas/LRT-Captcha-/README.md

-# LRT-Captcha-
-Only lrt lovers can sole this
+Only can lrt lovers solve this